 WHAT IS THE BOUGAINVILLE PEACE AGREEMENT?

-The Bougainville Peace Agreement (BPA) is a joint agreement by the government of Papua New Guinea (PNG) and the leaders representing the people of Bougainville.
-It was signed in Arawa, Bougainville, 30th August 2001.
-It was created to end conflict between PNG and Bougainville and between different groups in Bougainville.
-The idea behind the BPA was that the governments of Bougainville and PNG must work together to secure lasting peace for Bougainville through peaceful means.
+The Bougainville Peace Agreement (BPA) is a joint agreement between the National Government of Papua New Guinea (PNG) and the leaders representing the people of Bougainville.
+It was signed in Arawa, in the Autonomous Region of Bougainville on August 30, 2001 and brought an end to the conflict between PNG and Bougainville and between the different factions within Bougainville.
+The BPA is a commitment from the governments of Bougainville and PNG to work together and secure lasting peace for Bougainville through peaceful means.
 It is a ‘roadmap’ for Bougainville covering peace-building, security, governance and development.

 WHO SIGNED THE BPA?

-National Government was represented in the Agreement by: Hon.
-Sir Mekere Morauta, KT MP (Prime Minister) and Hon.
-Moi Avei, Minister For Bougainville Affairs.
+The National Government was represented in the Agreement by Hon.
+Sir Mekere Morauta (Prime Minister), Hon.
+Moi Avei, Minister For Bougainville Affairs, Hon M Ogio (MP for North Bougainville), Hon.
+S. Akoitai, (MP for Central Bougainville) and Hon M. Laimo (MP for South Bougainville).

 WHAT ARE THE THREE PILLARS OF THE BPA?